On this page we have information about the curriculum, homework, PE days and useful websites for both parents and children.

 Other supporting adults in Year 6

-Monday 5th September - Children return to school
+Monday 5th June 2023 - Return to school for the final term

 What are Year 6 learning this year?